ThivagarK/Flask/README.md

-this is a tutorial repository.
+this is a flask tutorial repository.